DNA Ternary Full Adder: Results

-To effectively manage the propagation of carry information for each bit in a multi-bit adder, we utilized streptavidin MBs to extract and transfer carry information.
+{\textbf{The Implementation of Multi-digit Ternary DNA Full Adder Using CB Circuit.} To effectively manage the propagation of carry information for each digit in a multi-trit adder, we utilized streptavidin MBs to extract and transfer carry information.
 Streptavidin is a protein known for its exceptional binding affinity to biotin \cite{ozawa2017role,zhang2015reconfigurable}.
-Since the carry information strand is not the \(B_{in}\) strand required for subsequent carry propagation, we designed an amplification-and-conversion reaction (\textbf{Figure \ref{figure5}a}).
-First, \textit{GATE-amplifier} transforms the Carry Carrier (\textit{CC}) into \(B_{in}\) strands.
-Then, to compensate for signal loss inherent in SDR and for losses during magnetic-bead extraction and transfer, we introduce fuel strands that further react with the intermediate strand generated from \textit{CC} and \textit{GATE-amplifier}, regenerating \textit{CC} and thereby cyclically producing more \(B_{in}\) strands for downstream carry calculations.
-Experiments show that this amplification reaction increases \(B_{in}\) strand yield by approximately threefold (see Section S10 of the Supporting Information).
-The specific procedure is detailed below: The completed computational system is positioned on a magnetic rack, where $GATE$-$Extract$ bound to streptavidin MBs is attracted to the bottom of the test tube via magnetism.
-After removing the supernatant (which contains unneeded waste), $GATE$-$amplifier$ and fuel strands are introduced.
-During experiments, it was observed that even in the absence of $CC$, a fluorescent signal was still produced.
-The reason this happened is that the $GATE$-$amplifier$, intended for signal amplification, can react similarly to \(B_{in}\), though with lower efficiency.
-To mitigate this issue, we modified the 5' end of the single strand located below $GATE$-$amplifier$ with biotin.
-After signal amplification, we again placed the reaction system on a magnetic rack, thereby drawing the $GATE-amplifier$ to the bottom of the test tube.
-Following this, the supernatant was collected as the \(B_{in}\) input for the next bit.
+Since the carry information strand is not the B$_{in}$ strand required for subsequent carry propagation, we designed an amplification-and-conversion reaction (Figure \ref{figure5}a).
+First, the GATE-amplifier transforms the Carry Carrier (CC) into B$_{in}$ strands.
+Then, to compensate for signal loss inherent in TMSD and for losses during magnetic-bead extraction and transfer, we introduce fuel strands that further react with the intermediate strand generated from CC and GATE-amplifier, regenerating CC and thereby cyclically producing more B$_{in}$ strands for downstream carry calculations.
+Experiments show that this amplification reaction increases B$_{in}$ strand yield by approximately threefold (see Section S10 of the Supporting Information).
+The specific procedure is detailed below: The completed computational system is positioned on a magnetic rack, where GATE-Extract bound to streptavidin MBs is attracted to the bottom of the test tube via magnetism.
+After removing the supernatant (which contains unneeded waste), the GATE-amplifier and fuel strands are introduced.
+During experiments, it was observed that even in the absence of CC, a fluorescent signal was still produced.
+The reason this happened is that the GATE-amplifier, intended for signal amplification, can react similarly to B$_{in}$, though with lower efficiency.
+To mitigate this issue, we modified the 5' end of the single strand located below the GATE-amplifier with biotin.
+After signal amplification, we placed the reaction system on a magnetic rack again, thereby drawing the GATE-amplifier to the bottom of the test tube.
+Following this, the supernatant was collected as the B$_{in}$ input for the next digit.
 This approach prevents misrecognition and ensures the accurate transfer of carry information.